Dobiasd/articles/from_oop_to_fp_-_inheritance.md

 ## The expression problem

-The subtle difference gets obvious when you want to add new classes or new functions to our software:
+The subtle difference gets obvious when you want to add new subclasses/subtypes or new functions to our software:
 - **Only the OOP solution makes it easy to add a new class.**
 We just have to create one and all our typing will happen in this one file.
 - **Only the FP solution makes it easy to add a new function.**